2025 SMST SCHEDULE

 notify the Referee where they are going off and take an expedited (minimum at a

-brisk jog) and direct route to their bench area
+brisk jog) and direct route to their bench area.

 4. The use of this Rule for the purpose of time-wasting is highly discouraged, and the

-referee may deny substitutions as his/her discretion in case time wasting is suspected
+referee may deny substitutions at his/her discretion.

-5. There is no substitute for an ejected player
+5. There is no substitute for an ejected player.

 TEAM DISCIPLINE/SAFETY

-1. An ejected player and / or coach are ineligible for participation for AT LEAST the remainder of the current game and in the following Tournament game.
+1. An ejected player and/or coach are ineligible for participation for AT LEAST the remainder of the current game and in the following Tournament game.
 This includes the final matches.

 2. Yellow cards (Cautions) are cumulative during the Tournament.
 A player who receives three Cautions during the Tournament is not eligible to participate in their next game, including playoff matches.
-The cumulative penalty will not apply when a player receives two Cautions in the same match resulting in an ejection and subsequently ineligibility for the following Tournament match.
+The cumulative penalty will not apply when a player receives two Cautions in the same match resulting in an ejection and subsequently ineligible for the following Tournament match.
 This includes final matches.
 The Tournament Committee may take additional disciplinary action against a team or individual for serious offenses, including suspension from the remainder of the Tournament and non- eligibility for future Tournaments.

 3. A coach is responsible for the actions of his team supporters.
 Abuse from spectators, coaches or any team member will not be tolerated.
-Violations can result in forfeiture of the game and / or expulsion from further Tournament play.
+Violations can result in forfeiture of the game and/or expulsion from further Tournament play.

 6. The use and/or consumption of any alcoholic beverages or tobacco products at any youth soccer match are expressly prohibited.
 Any player or team official who violates this prohibition shall be subject to disciplinary action and/or suspension.
 Such violations will be reported to the CSA Disciplinary Committee.